quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 5 years ago

-I’m a retired US Army Veteran I’ve used Real Property Management and I’ve had Absolutely no problem with their service at all.
+I'm a retired US Army Veteran I've used Real Property Management and I've had Absolutely no problem with their service at all.
 Active duty and retired military are very detailed about any decisions we make especially when it comes to being Professional and taking care of our business.
 I truly think that some of the negative views posted about Real Property was due to lack of communication, asking questions and doing research on concerning this company all this falls on the customer responsibilities.
-As a former Soldier in order for me to Trust any company with my time money and my business I take my time and do my own research about any company I hire before I give them my business because I never want to experience the unprofessional service of a business after I’ve paid them my monies for their services.
-In my research I found someone who’s been with Real Property Management for well over 8or 9 years and this person is active duty Senior Noncommissioned Officer in the US Army and they’re extremely happy with the service of Real Property Management.
-I was also neighbors with this client of Real Property Management so after so much research about Real Property Management and finding them to be a credible Professional company I decided to hire Real Property Management and it has been the Very Best Research and Decision I’ve ever made again all the negative post concerning Real Property Management is due to some customers don’t communicate in a timely professional manner to resolve the issues or some just don’t realize that Real Property Management works for the owners of these rental homes and if the owner of the home state they want their tenants out it’s never personal it’s business as a former Soldier and not retired Veteran I would recommend Real Property Management to any and everyone because they do remind me of Squared Away True Professionals Soldiers Special thanks to Daryl words cannot explain how much I appreciate you for knowing and doing your job Also special thanks to the entire Real Property Management team you guys are Outstanding Professionals stay encouraged and keep maintaining your Professionalism regardless of your views God has this company covered Thanks again and God bless you all keep up the Outstanding job Sincerely Melodie Retired, US Army
+As a former Soldier in order for me to Trust any company with my time money and my business I take my time and do my own research about any company I hire before I give them my business because I never want to experience the unprofessional service of a business after I've paid them my monies for their services.
+In my research I found someone who's been with Real Property Management for well over 8or 9 years and this person is active duty Senior Noncommissioned Officer in the US Army and they're extremely happy with the service of Real Property Management.
+I was also neighbors with this client of Real Property Management so after so much research about Real Property Management and finding them to be a credible Professional company I decided to hire Real Property Management and it has been the Very Best Research and Decision I've ever made again all the negative post concerning Real Property Management is due to some customers don't communicate in a timely professional manner to resolve the issues or some just don't realize that Real Property Management works for the owners of these rental homes and if the owner of the home state they want their tenants out it's never personal it's business as a former Soldier and not retired Veteran I would recommend Real Property Management to any and everyone because they do remind me of Squared Away True Professionals Soldiers Special thanks to Daryl words cannot explain how much I appreciate you for knowing and doing your job Also special thanks to the entire Real Property Management team you guys are Outstanding Professionals stay encouraged and keep maintaining your Professionalism regardless of your views God has this company covered Thanks again and God bless you all keep up the Outstanding job Sincerely Melodie Retired, US Army

 Like